Employer Attendance Management Programs are intended to enforce regular attendance and to reduce sick leave usage on workers.

 Culpable absenteeism is within the control of the worker.
 It is the improper use of sick leave, tardy or absent without authorization.

-The Corporation of Delta assesses attendance on a quarterly basis.
+The City of Delta assesses attendance on a quarterly basis.
 Human Resources provides departmental standards of absence based on sick leave with pay (hours), sick leave without pay (hours), family leave (hours), and ICBC leave (hours), Hours are calculated into “days lost’ per year.
 WCB will also be tracked.

 Workers with absences exceeding the departmental standard, showing a marked change from previous attendance profiles, is excessive or threatens to become excessive or shows a pattern of trend of absences will be identified as “Cause for Concern”.